tayyibgondal/Web_Crawler/README.md

 ## Features

-- **Real-time Web Crawling and Personalized Search:** Users can crawl a website of thier own choice in real-time and update our database.
+- **Real-time Web Crawling and Personalized Search:** Users can crawl a website of their own choice in real-time and update our database.
 They can then make search for content on the newly crawled website.
 - **Data Extraction:** Gather titles, meta descriptions, and content.
 - **Search Engine:** Search indexed data for relevant information.
 - **User Interface:** Clean and intuitive interface for easy interaction.